marcusoftnet/marcusoftnet.github.io/_posts/2016-05-27-a-scary-thought-experiment.md

   * Why did she set up the project like she did?
   * What is that organization optimised for?
-* Who believes that it is a good idea to be organised like we currently are?
+* Who believes that it is a good idea to be organized like we currently are?
   * Why?
   * If no one - why are we still doing it?